Do You Really Need a Wedding Planner?

 Please don't let this be interpreted as any disdain on my part towards caterers or venue coordinators - in fact quite the opposite.
 I have a fantastic relationship with a number of wonderful caterers and venue coodinators across the South West who are a joy to work with - and it's testimony to this that the majority of my client referrals are actually from them!
 A professional wedding planner will build a solid rapport with your caterer and venue coordinator to liaise seamlessly and provide an impeccable service for you on the day - we are a team.
 This is simply about understanding the specific roles each supplier has in your wedding.

 So this leads me neatly back to my original question - do you really need a wedding planner?

-For many couples, the answer will be a definite no. There are many couples who can work time in their schedule to allocate those 250+ hours to planning, are happy to source and meet suppliers on their weekends, and who have friends and family on board to help set up and deal with any unexpected eventualities on their behalf on the day.
+For many couples, the answer will be almost certainly no. There are many couples who can work time in their schedule to allocate those hours to planning, are happy to source and negotiate with suppliers in their free time, and who have friends and family on board to help set up and deal with any unexpected eventualities on their behalf on the day.
 And for those couples, the services offered by the caterer or venue coordinator might be ideal!

 However equally, for many couples, the answer will be a resounding yes.
 There are many couples who, through busy work and family schedules, simply don't have time to designate that number of hours to planning their wedding in the allotted time.
 Perhaps you are planning your wedding in a completely different geographical area, and it is logistically impossible for you to personally coordinate and attend supplier and venue meetings.
 Or maybe you prioritise your guest experience, and actually don't want your family members helping out on the morning - or during the day - as you'd prefer them to simply have a great time at your wedding with the minimum level of stress.
 For those couples, the services offered by a professional planner are likely to be a perfect fit.